Thomasbru/14b-mod/README.md

 	K1 + K3 saves mappings
 	K1 + K2 loads mappings

-midi device is saved on exit mod menu, mappings are saved on a per script basis
+midi device is saved on exit mod menu, mappings are saved on a per script basis in the folder /data/14b-mod/